luohaoliu/interview-question-practice/SQL_concept_review.md

 SELECT o.OrderID, o.OrderDate, c.CustomerName FROM Customers AS c, Orders AS o WHERE c.CustomerName='Around the Horn' AND c.CustomerID=o.CustomerID;

 SELECT Orders.OrderID, Orders.OrderDate, Customers.CustomerName FROM Customers, Orders WHERE Customers.CustomerName='Around the Horn' AND Customers.CustomerID=Orders.CustomerID;

+SQL Joins

+SQL JOIN

+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
+Let's look at a selection from the "Orders" table:

+SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;